Kiffolisk/MineWatch/README.md

 # MineWatch
-A MineWatch recreation written in HTML, PHP and CSS.
-Will probably switch to node.js once I learn it.
+A MineWatch recreation written in HTML, CSS and node.js.

 # How to use?
 There's no real way to use this.
 You can only check the pages because the camera functionality is still not implemented.